 Temporary slide (top right).
-This temporary slide is used only for cleared structures either with clove oil or methyl salicilate.
+This temporary slide is used only for cleared structures either with clove oil or methyl salicylate.
 Jonathan Coddington developed it and its thoroughly described in a book chapter difficult to find; therefore, a brief description is provided here.
 Paste several glass slide covers on one glass side for microscopes, the height of this covers stack must be slightly taller than the structure to observe.
 Cut a narrow glass stripe, from a long slide cover, and paste it with petroleum jelly (Vaseline) to the top of the stack of slide covers.
-Add a drop of clove oil or methyl salicilate to unite both pieces of glass and cover the specimen.
+Add a drop of clove oil or methyl salicylate to unite both pieces of glass and cover the specimen.

 Alcohol base gels are not recommended because they are impossible to thoroughly remove from the specimen.
 In addition alcohol gels produce many bubbles, have a refraction index that creates more optical distortions than the air-alcohol transition, cover completely the specimen and are impossible to thoroughly remove.